Last updated on March 9th, 2022

 Bosa is one of the prettiest towns in all of Sardinia, a vibrant mix of pastel-colored homes stretching from the banks of the Timo River to the castle perched atop a steep hill.
 Bosa’s main attractions are on the north bank so park the car somewhere there and begin the uphill walk.

 You eventually want to make it to the hilltop Malaspina Castle – the town’s main attraction and prime scenic spot.
 The 12th-century castle was repeatedly destroyed and rebuilt over the centuries.
-You can explore its interior as part of a guided tour or simply enjoy the views like we did.
+You can explore its interior as part of a guided tour or simply enjoy the views as we did.

 From up here, find your back down via the maze of alleys.
 You’ll surely wonder how locals find their way back home because the upper sections of Bosa are very confusing.
 Before hitting the road, pause for a break in one of the cafes in and around Piazza IV Novembre or Piazza Costituzione – Bosa’s main gathering spots.